-Use Reverse to Move Your Marketing Forward
+Role In Reverse to Drive Your Marketing Forward

 Subjects in the SNICKERS campaign behave out of character creating a sharp contrast between what is expected and what is experienced in each scenario.
 In this particular SNICKERS ad, a lion’s prey plays a predatory role.
-It is assumed that the “king of the jungle” would chase down a zebra, not the other way around.
+It is assumed that the “king of the jungle” would chase a zebra, but not the other way around.
 Zebras are considered social animals often seen in herds.
 Seeing a single zebra is uncommon unto itself much less hunting a species recognized for attacking game as large as an elephant.

 Absolut Vodka takes contrast to the extreme using a pregnant male as the focal point of its ad.
 Within this setting the notion of combining an unborn and alcohol is provocative unto itself, but seeing a martini in the hands of a woman, by sheer association, makes an over-the-top impression.
 The headline “IN AN ABSOLUT WORLD” pre-establishes the ad’s premise to convey a light-hearted tone.